 \subsection{Toy Problem: MNIST and CIFAR10}

-Here, we set up a toy OoD detection task using the benchmark MNIST and CIFAR10 datasets to validate our method.
+Here, we define a toy homogeneous-OoD detection problem to assess our method, using subsets from \textbf{MNIST} and \textbf{CIFAR10}.
 Both datasets contain samples from 10 different classes.
-We first train classifiers on a subset of $L=5$ classes.
-Upon training, we use our method to do a pairwise comparison of the $10$ test set classes against the $L$ validation set classes.
-See Figure~\ref{fig:overview} for an illustration.
-First, we split each dataset into two subsets (A and B) based on class label such that InD samples of A are OoD for B, and vice versa.
-Next, we created train/val/test splits from the data and trained an ensemble of models (ResNet-50, ResNet-CAE, ResNet-AE) which includes classifier-only models, auto-encoder-only models, and hybrid models.
-Upon training, we compute the significance of the differences between two samples using our method.
-We first normalize all measurements to zero mean and unit variance using parameters estimated from validation data.
+We first split them into two subsets (A and B) based on class label.
+For MNIST, we use $A=\{0,1,2,3,4\}$ and $B=\{5,6,7,8,9\}$.
+For CIFAR-10, we use $A=\{\text{dog, frog, horse, ship, truck}\}$ and $B=\{\text{plane, automobile, bird, cat, deer}\}$.
+Here, InD samples of A are near-OoD for B, and vice versa.
+We train separate classifiers for labels sets A and B, and apply our method to compare the $10$ test set classes, against the $L$ validation set classes of each split.
 We expect to see low p-values when comparing samples from different classes, and high p-values when comparing samples from the same class.
-Figure~\ref{fig:toy_prob_test_vs_val} reports our results.
-Here, we find most comparisons to yield statistically significant differences, except when the compared samples belong to the same class.
+Table.~\ref{tab:toy-eval} shows results from passing IND and OOD homogeneous test samples to different splits of models.
+Most off-diagonal comparisons yielded $p<0.05$, demonstrating that our method can detect non-interchangeable samples, and consequently, OoD samples (i.e. samples that are non-interchangeable with any reference sample).